 To promote unity, truth and understanding using aesthetics, through my art and as an artist.

-Hence, the “Modern American Impressionist”.
+Hence, the “New American Impressionist”.

 He resides with his wife and two children in Nashville, TN.

 1. a 21st century style or movement in painting influenced by 19th century French Impressionism, and 20 & 21st century influences and advances in art, music, science, politics or culture.

 2. characterized by the use of light, shape or color on objects, people, etc., to achieve a visual impression of the moment or to capture a feeling or experience, rather than to achieve an accurate description or photorealistic reproduction.

 < En New American Impressionism, defined (2018) by me. < Fr impressionisme, coined (1874) by Fr Art Critic Louis Leroy, thanks to his bad reaction to the killer Monet painting entitled, “Soleil Levant.” (“Sunrise, Impression.”)